Latest information for museums during COVID-19

 The Coronavirus Covid-19 NMDC Good Practice Guidelines on Re-opening Museums have been updated in line with the new restrictions, as of November 2020.
 This document still includes information and guidance to consider for potential reopening in the coming months.

-In June this year, as part of the Museum Development Network, we worked with the Association of Independent Museums to produce A Checklist for Re-opening Your Museum.
-Designed to accompany The
+In June 2020, as part of the Museum Development Network, we worked with the Association of Independent Museums to produce A Checklist for Re-opening Your Museum.

 Checklist covers nine Principles to inform decision making within your museum.
 See our news post for further information on the Checklist.